DerYokoya/Habit-Tracker/README.md

 - Structuring a **multi-view app** (daily / weekly / monthly) with shared state
 - Integrating **Recharts** for lightweight in-extension data visualization
 - Using **TypeScript** with strict mode for type safety across hooks, components, and utilities
+- Writing **unit and component tests** with Vitest and Testing Library, including mocking the Chrome extension API

 ---

 ## Future Improvements

-- **Reminder notifications** — using the Chrome Alarms API to remind the user at a set time each day
 - **Habit categories and tags** — grouping related habits and filtering by category
 - **Goal setting** — defining a weekly target per habit (e.g. 5 out of 7 days) and tracking progress toward it
-- **Export** — downloading history as CSV or JSON
 - **Dark mode** — matching the extension to the system theme
 - **Habit archive** — hiding completed or retired habits without losing their history
 - **Chrome Web Store release** — packaging and publishing so anyone can install with one click